wrong-lang/manao/README.md

 ### Chat bot

+For a more comprehensive list, check the [wiki](https://github.com/wrong-lang/manao/wiki).

 - Moderation
     1. `Announce` - Announce a message to the chat
     2. `Game    ` - Change stream's game